What can I do before I have surgery to enhance the surgical outcome and recovery?

 Does lack of sleep really affect the appearance of my skin?

 Yes, sleep deprivation can affect your health and your appearance.
 When your body gets enough rest, you awaken with renewed energy, refreshed and ready to go.
 During sleep, your body fights infection and replaces old cells in organs and muscles.
 Your skin is the largest organ of your body, and as the skin ages, the collagen and elastin fibers in the skin become less efficient and are replaced at a slower rate.
 Sleep plays an important role in preventing premature aging of these fibers, and during the deepest stage of sleep, your body releases growth hormones for cell repair.
 If your sleep is frequently interrupted or of short duration, your body has less time to repair and replenish itself.
-Without this regenerative effect, your skin’s texture, thickness, and elasticity are diminished.
+Without this effect, your skin’s texture, thickness, and elasticity are diminished.
 Adequate rest, along with a healthy lifestyle, can help your skin rejuvenate and glow on a daily basis.

 Do you have any tips to care for my skin overnight?